More about AWS Snapshots

-In this article, we will discuss concepts and tools that we hope will help you focus your efforts to better protect your online service so that when outages happen, you are less panicked and more prepared.
+In this article, we will discuss concepts and tools that will help you focus your efforts to better protect your cloud deployment so that when something like Amazon S3 outage happens again, you will be prepared.
+One of the main services we’ll examine is Amazon S3 and how snapshots can help protect it.

-Many web sites, services and even gadgets (IoT) were heavily affected.
-Perhaps, the biggest story from the outage is the fact that one of businesses suffering from the outage was AWS itself, as the company relies on its own infrastructure for various services.
+When AWS went down, many web sites, services and even gadgets (IoT) were heavily affected.
+Perhaps, the biggest story from the outage is the fact that one of businesses suffering from the outage was AWS itself, along with Amazon S3, as the company relies on its own infrastructure for various services.

-Amazon is a big name, but it’s by no means the only big company that took a hit of this kind.
+Amazon is a big name, but it’s by no means the only big company that has taken a hit of this kind.

 Check out the list below: